neuromodulation/py_neuromodulation/README.md

 # py_neuromodulation

 The py_neuromodulation module allows for real time capable processing of multimodal electrophysiological data.
 The primary use is movement prediction for adaptive deep brain stimulation (https://pubmed.ncbi.nlm.nih.gov/30607748/).

+For running this toolbox first create a new virtual conda environment:
+`conda create --name pyneuromodulation`

+Then activate it:
+`conda activate pyneuromodulation`

+and install the required packages:
+`pip install -r requirements.txt`

 Internally a generator get's initialized which simulates a continuous data stream, as well as a feature object.
 In settings.json different preprocessing parameter and feature generation types can be specified.